 Continual learning's open problem is behaviour, not knowledge

-Type: kb/types/note.md · Status: current · Tags: learning-theory
+Type: kb/types/note.md · Status: current · Tags: learning-theory, deploy-time-learning

-Take Herbert Simon's definition of learning, cited in learning is not only about generality: any durable change in a system's capacity for adapting to its environment.
-Under that criterion, continual learning splits by behavioral authority (who consumes a retained artifact, through which channel, with what force): knowledge artifacts consumed as facts, evidence, reference, context, or advice, and system-definition artifacts consumed with instruction, enforcement, routing, validation, ranking, or learning force.
+Take Herbert Simon's definition of learning, cited in Learning is not only about generality: any durable change in a system's capacity for adapting to its environment.
+Under that criterion, continual learning splits by behavioral authority: who consumes a retained artifact, through which channel, and with what force.
+Knowledge artifacts are consumed as facts, evidence, reference, context, or advice.
+System-definition artifacts are consumed with instruction, enforcement, routing, validation, ranking, or learning force.
 Both are learning; they differ in what a durable write changes.

-The knowledge half is solved by ordinary data engineering — databases, file systems, vector stores, RAG, agent-memory records, user profiles in aggregate hold far more than weights can.
+The knowledge half is solved by ordinary data engineering: databases, file systems, vector stores, retrieval-augmented generation (RAG), agent-memory records, and user profiles.
+In aggregate, these systems and stores hold far more than weights can.
 Adding entries grows the system's reach without changing its disposition.

 Behaviour change — where durable writes change what the system does — is the open problem.
 Two mechanisms achieve it:

-Mainstream continual-learning research targets distributed-parametric state (the expensive behaviour mechanism) and retrieval (the solved knowledge mechanism), leaving readable system-definition artifacts — the cheap behaviour mechanism — as engineering plumbing.
-Recognising that plumbing as a learning regime puts it into comparison with weight updates and learned controllers; the useful question is how the mechanisms combine.
+This split prevents retrieval from standing in for behaviour change.
+Retrieval grows accessible knowledge without changing the system's disposition.
+Distributed-parametric updates and readable system-definition artifacts both change disposition, but in different substrate regimes.
+Recognising readable-artifact work as a learning regime puts it into comparison with weight updates and learned controllers; the useful question is how the mechanisms combine.

 Relevant Notes: